Brent Burns scores late, helps San Jose beat Minnesota 5-3 - WHIZ News

 ST. PAUL, Minn.
-(AP) — Brent Burns’ goal with 1:48 remaining snapped a tie and lead the San Jose Sharks to a 5-3 win over the Minnesota Wild on Sunday night.
+(AP) — Brent Burns’ goal with 1:48 remaining snapped a tie and led the San Jose Sharks to a 5-3 win over the Minnesota Wild on Sunday night.

 Kane and Gregor scored less than two minutes apart in the second period, giving the Sharks a two-goal lead.